-Sinus petrosus superior; s. petro-basilaris (Langer); s. tentorii lateralis (Weber); s. petrosus superficialis. - This sinus runs along the upper border of petrous bone between the layers of the tentorium, from the posterior extremity of the cavernous sinus in front to the lateral sinus behind.
-It joins the latter at the junction of its horizontal and descending portions.
+Sinus petrosus superior; s. petro-bassilaris (Langer); s. tentorii lateralis (Weber); s. petrosus superficialis.
+This sinus runs along the upper border of the petrous bone between the layers of the tentorium from the posterior extremity of the cavernous sinus in front to the lateral sinus behind.
+It joins the latter at the junction of the horizontal and descending portion.
 It varies considerably in size.
-Its absence was noted in three cases; two of the right side, and one of the left.
+Its absence was noted in three cases, two of the right side, and one of the left.

-A communicating vas aberrans, stretching between the ophthalmic vein in front, and the superior petrosal sinus behind, has been described by Verga (Annl.
-Univ. di Medic.
+A communicating vas aberrans, stretching between the ophthalmic vein in front and the superior petrosal sinus behind, has been described by Verga (Annal.
+Univ. di Med.
 1856).
 I have found a vessel answering to this description in three instances; they all occurred on the left side.

-Sinus petrosus inferior; s. p. profundus; s. petro-occipitalis superior (Trolard).-This canal passes from the posterior extremity of the cavernous sinus along the petro-occipital suture to the foramen jugulare.
+Sinus petrosus inferior; s. p. profundus; s. petro-occipitalis superior (Trolard).
+This canal passes from the posterior extremity of the cavernous sinus along the petro-occipital suture to the foramen jugulare.
 It descends through the anterior compartment of this foramen to join the internal jugular vein.
-With the purpose of ascertaining the exact level of its termination, I made a careful examination of the bases of eleven skulls after the dissection of the other sinuses had been completed.
-In eight of the twenty-two sinuses so inspected, the termination was as nearly as possible at the level of the lower margin of the jugular foramen, in nine instances it was a little above, and in the remaining five a little below that level.
-In two cases it terminated about 3ths of an inch below the base of the skull.
-In those which ended within the foramen, the termination was about the junction of the middle with the inferior thirds (in all cases).
+With the purpose of ascertaining the exact level of its termination, I made a careful examination of the bases of eleven skulls after the dissection of all the other sinuses had been completed.
+In eight of the twenty-two sinuses so inspected, the termination was as nearly as possible at the level of the lower margin of the jugular foramen.
+In nine instances it was a little above, and in the remaining five a little below that point.
+In two cases it terminated about three-eighths of an inch below the base of the skull.
+In those which ended in the foramen the termination was about the junction of the middle with the inferior thirds (in all cases).

-Sinus petro-occipitalis inferior.-Under this name Trolard describes an external vein which passes backwards along the petro-occipital suture to terminate in the internal jugular vein.
+Sinus petro-occipitalis inferior.
+Under this name Trolard describes an external vein which passes backwards along the petro-occipital suture to terminate in the external jugular vein.
+I have seen such a vessel in fourteen cases of thirty-three in which I made special search for it.

-Sinus transversus; s. basilaris (Cruveilhier); s. fossæ basilaris (Breschet); s. basilaris anterior; s. occipitalis anterior; s. o. transversus; Plexus basilaris (Virchow).-The so-called transverse sinus of our anatomical hand-books ill deserves the name, as it does not form a separate and distinct canal as in the case of the vessels already described.
-The name of plexus basilaris given to it by Virchow, is much more applicable.
-It is formed by a network of anastomosing veins, placed between the layers of the process of dura mater which covers the clivus.
+Sinus transversus; s. basilaris (Cruveilhier); s. fossa basilaris (Breschet); s. basilaris anterior; s. occipitalis anterior; s. o. transversus; plexus basilaris (Virchow).
+The so-called transverse sinus of our hand-books ill deserves the name, as it does not form a separate and distinct canal, as in case of the vessels previously described.
+The name of plexus basilaris given to it by Virchow is much more applicable, as it is formed of a network of anatomosing veins placed between the layers of the piece of dura mater which covers the clivus.
 Some of these open into the inferior petrosal sinus on either side, some communicate anteriorly with the receptaculum or sinus intercavernosus posterior, while others pass downwards to the margin of the foramen magnum to anastomose with the anterior rachidian veins.
-I have found no notable variation in their arrangement except in the varying size of the branches which go in the various directions named.
+I have found no notable variation in their arrangement except in the varying size of the branches which go in the directions already mentioned.